Reqven/Hackintosh-Asus-X555LJ-laptops/README.md

 ## Hackintosh for ASUS X555LJ Laptops

-The following repository shares different settings to get a working Hackintosh using macOS Sierra 10.12.6.<br>
+The following repository shares different files I've been using to get a working Hackintosh with Mac OS X Sierra 10.12.6.<br>
-It requires no experience as the Hackintosh world is well explained at www.tonymacx86.com
+You must inquire yourself about the Hackintosh world at www.tonymacx86.com where you'll find plenty of guide.

 ````
 Device (PNLF)